Top tips on being a good neighbour

 Complaints about dog barking often happen because dogs are left at home alone for long periods of time.
 There are practical steps dog owners can take to minimise dog barking and prevent noise nuisance.

-In any situation, unless it's an emergency, don't do this sort of work in the evening or early in the morning, particularly over the weekend.
+In any situation, unless it's an emergency, avoid this sort of work in the evening or early in the morning, particularly over the weekend.

 Report anti-social behaviour or neighbour issue